 The “Master Mind” is the coordination of knowledge and effort, between two or more people for the attainment of a definite purpose.”

-A Master Mind built in a spirit of harmony among its members will amplify the power of each mind to give birth to an entity which is more powerful than the sum of its components.
+A Master Mind built in a spirit of harmony among its members will amplify the power of each mind to give birth to an entity that is more powerful than the sum of its components.

 #Chapter 10: Sex Transmutation